 It shows just how deeply rooted this corruption is in this country.

-Our founders and framers fundamentally understood in their in their solar plexus, their inner being, that big government and power corrupts in the United States of America at the highest levels in the Intel community,
+Our founders and framers fundamentally understood in their solar plexus, their inner being, that big government and power corrupts in the United States of America at the highest levels in the Intel community,

 And in the process, as we're now getting to the finish line to show you the deep level of corruption, they can't handle it.